Ukraine's richest man gambles on peacemaker role

 At the same time he urged the separatists to tone down some of their demands, such as an independent “Donetsk Republic”, and to hold constructive negotiations with the government.

-He favors decentralization of power - along lines already being drawn up by the new leadership - but is at pains to differentiate this from Moscow’s call for “federalism”, which Kiev says would be a precursor to the break-up of the country.
+He favours decentralisation of power - along lines already being drawn up by the new leadership - but is at pains to differentiate this from Moscow’s call for “federalism”, which Kiev says would be a precursor to the break-up of the country.

 Though he insists he backs only a united Ukraine, his aides acknowledge that he runs the risk of Russia’s propaganda machine exploiting his sympathy for some of the separatists’ demands, particularly on language rights.